 At its core, networking is about connecting.
 It's about devices transcending physical boundaries to exchange information, transforming our world into a global village.
 Networks are the arteries through which data flows, enabling your device to share a cat video, retrieve crucial business data, or facilitate a virtual family reunion.
 Nodes, the entities connected within a network, could be anything from your smartphone to a data center housing powerful servers.
 And the data?
 It travels like invisible messengers, riding the currents of communication protocols, shaping our digital lives.

 To journey through the world of networking, you need to speak its language.
-Terms like IP addresses, the digital identities of devices guide data to its rightful destinations.
+Terms like IP addresses, the digital identities of devices, guide data to its rightful destinations.
 Subnets, like neighborhoods within a city, ensure efficient data routing.
 Routers act as traffic controllers, directing data along the most efficient paths.
 Switches, on the other hand, ensure data reaches its intended recipient within a local network.
 And protocols?
 They're the rules of engagement, dictating how devices communicate and data travels.
 This vocabulary isn't just jargon—it's the essential networking lexicon.

 As we dive deeper into this chapter, we aim to equip you with a fundamental understanding of networking concepts.
 By the end, you'll be able to decipher the mysteries of IP addressing, navigate the intricacies of subnets, and comprehend the roles of routers and switches.
 These insights give you the tools to conceptualize, design, and troubleshoot network applications confidently.